aelsharif/tmux_config/README.md

 ## Introduction
 ============

-This config file can be used to enable these features in your tmux file:
+The configuration file in this repo can be used to enable these features for your tmux macOS install (to install tmux refer to this [page]https://goo.gl/vmYTVQ):
 1. Enable mouse scrolling
 2. Enable TPM (Tmux Plugin Manager) (https://github.com/tmux-plugins/tpm)
 3. Enable the ThemePack plugin (https://github.com/jimeh)
 4. Enable the Powerline Cyan theme

-Copy this file to your home directory "/".
-Your file should be in "/.tmux.conf"
+Clone this repo to your home directory (Your files should be in "/.tmux.conf" folder)

 <img src="tmux_config_screenshot.gif" />

-## Installing TPM
+## Install TPM
 =================
 1. To install TPM, all you need is to clone TPM from github: